 Understanding at the content of an output table allows you perform important sanity checks at each step of your research process, answering questions like:

-Transforms are at the core of every project, allowing for comprehensive data merges and transformation.
+Transforms are at the core of every project, allowing for comprehensive data merges and transformations.
 Learn more about building transforms in the Transform documentation.

 The project tree automatically creates a grid layout of all the nodes in your project, helping to keep it organized as your project grows.

 Sometimes, you may wish to reorganize certain nodes in your project.
-To shift a dataset node, hover and click the arrow to the side of the node.
+To shift a dataset or notebook node, hover and click the arrow to the side of the node.

-This will move the dataset to the left (or right), and reorganize your tree according to the new horizontal order of datasets at the top of your project tree.
+This will move the node to the right or left, and reorganize your tree according to the new horizontal order of datasets at the top of your project tree (or notebooks at the bottom of your project tree).
 Note that shifting nodes is purely an organizational tool; it has no effect on the data produced in the project.

 Display: White background

-A table or transform node will be empty if it has never been run.
+A transform node will be white if it has never been run.

 Display: Grey background

-A table, transform, or table will be grey when it has previously been run and has not since been edited or had anything change upstream.
+A transform will be grey when it has previously been run and has not since been edited or had anything change upstream.